jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 ###Pros
 - Free
 - Easy to set up
-- Allows you to customize the look & feel more than Medium
+- Allows you to customise the look & feel more than Medium

 ###Cons
 - Content doesn't belong to you